paypal/paypal-example-components/README.md

 - **Where is all of the karma, webpack, eslint, etc. config coming from?**

-  This module uses `grumbler-scripts` as a common source of configuration and defaults.
+  This module uses `@krakenjs/grumbler-scripts` as a common source of configuration and defaults.
 Any of these can be overriden, either partially, or entirely, depending on the individual needs of the module.
 You'll notice `.eslintrc.js`, `karma.conf.js`, etc. are lightweight wrappers which only define module-specific overrides.